 This shows that even before sampling, not all random experiments have the same information potential.
 By differentiating the equation above, it appears that the experiment with the highest expected information is such that $(P(A) = 1/2)$,

 Now if we can observe two events of fixed probabilities, say $(P(A))$ and $(P(B))$, we can ask what is the optimal overlap between them so as to maximize the expected information of the trial.
 Standard calculations with Lagrange multipliers show that the optimum is reached for $(P(A \cap B) = P(A)P(B))$, that is, if $(A)$ and $(B)$ are independent.

 This property extends to more than two events and to random variables.
 As a result, statistical independence can be understood as an optimality property.
 For a given set of random variables or random events, independence is the joint distribution that maximizes the expected information of a random experiment.
-Assuming independence, as is customary in statistical tests, amounts to assuming optimal sampling.
+Independence means optimal sampling.
 If sampling is in reality not independent, the information gained in the course of the experiment will be overestimated, explaining why this usually gives too optimistic confidence intervals, and very low p-values.